The Earldom of Richmond and the Duchy of Brittany - The History of Richmond, Part 2

 A narrow lane in the upper town

 The quarter around the palace and the Fishmarket is the oldest, and the fish market was the first market in town.
 Already the Roman roads crossed here.
-The place is just a few steps from the first castle, now the Bock Fortifications.
-You can also see how confined the space on the plateau is, leaving little space between the houses.
+The place is just a few steps from the first castle, now the site of the Bock Fortifications.
+The building space on the plateau is limited, as the narrow lanes demonstrate.

 A pretty corner at the Fishmarket